|

 people sought out the riches of the silver mines especially in the

-Le Roi Gold Mine located near Rossland.
+Le Roi Gold Mine located near Rossland and the processing facility

-the largest employer in the southern Kootenays.
+economy by being the largest employer in the southern Kootenays.

 Cominco